 Lab diamonds score 10 on the Mohs hardness scale, according to the Gemological Institute of America.
 Moissanite falls close, scoring 9.25, making it the second-hardest gemstone used in jewelry.
 Both are significantly harder than sapphire (9), ruby (9), emerald (7.5 to 8), and cubic zirconia (8 to 8.5).

 That 10 on the Mohs scale?
 It's exactly as hard as a mined diamond.
 Same atomic structure, same scratch resistance, same everything.
 This is one reason lab-grown diamonds now account for 31% of US engagement ring sales, according to CaratTrade.
+People have realized they're getting a real diamond without the mining, and the market has responded.

+The 0.75 difference between moissanite and lab diamond hardness is negligible for daily wear engagement rings.
 Neither stone will cloud, scratch under normal conditions, or lose sparkle over time.
-For instance, both can handle everyday life, washing your hands, typing, bumping your ring against countertops, and living normally.
+Both can handle everyday life — washing your hands, typing, bumping your ring against countertops, and living normally.
 You're not going to damage either stone through regular wear.

-Bottom line: Both will last a lifetime.
+Both will last a lifetime.
 The hardness difference won't affect how your ring performs day to day.

 Price Comparison: How Much Can You Save?

 This is where lab diamond vs moissanite price differences become impossible to ignore.
 Moissanite costs roughly 70 to 90% less than a comparable lab-grown diamond, and that gap widens dramatically as stone size increases.
+Lower price doesn't mean lower quality — it reflects production economics.
+Moissanite's thermal growth process is simpler and less resource-intensive than the HPHT or CVD methods required for lab diamonds.

 Price Comparison by Carat Size